 What is the Medial Patellofemoral Ligament (MPFL)?

 The MPFL is a band of connective tissue that runs from the inner side of the patella to the medial epicondyle of the femur (thigh bone).
-Its primary function is to prevent lateral displacement of the patella, ensuring it stays aligned
+Its primary function is to prevent lateral displacement of the patella, making sure that it stays aligned

 within the trochlear groove of the femur during knee movement.
 This ligament is particularly vulnerable to injury during a patellar dislocation, where the patella is forcefully displaced from its normal position.